Browse by Medical Category

-Guided self-help (GSH) based on cognitive-behavioral therapy is an excellent option for adults who struggle with recurrent binge eating.
-In GSH, you will access tools to break the binge-eating cycle by collaboratively working through the workbook Overcoming Binge Eating by Christopher Fairburn with an EDCRP clinician.
+Guided self-help (GSH) based on CBT is an excellent option for adults who struggle with recurrent binge eating.
+In GSH, you will access tools to break the binge-eating cycle by collaboratively working through the workbook Overcoming Binge Eating with an EDCRP clinician.
 Key components include self-monitoring, identifying binge triggers, eliminating harmful dieting, enhancing body image and preventing relapse.

 GSH is designed to last ten 25-minute sessions over the course of four months.

-Some individuals find it helpful to make use of group therapy, either instead of or in addition to individual or family-based treatment.
-We currently offer both cognitive-behavioral therapy (CBT) and dialectical behavioral therapy (DBT) groups for binge eating and purging.
-These 10-week skills-based groups are appropriate for adults (ages 18 and up) seeking therapist and peer support to reduce bingeing and/or purging behaviors.
+Some individuals find group therapy helpful, either instead of or in addition to individual or family-based treatment.
+We currently offer both CBT and dialectical behavioral therapy (DBT) groups for binge eating and purging.
+These 10-week skills-based groups are appropriate for adults (18 and up) seeking therapist and peer support to reduce bingeing and/or purging behaviors.

 If needed, we also offer medication treatment in combination with therapy.
-Although medications are not a standalone cure against eating disorders, they can improve treatment response and potentially prevent future relapses.
-Eating disorders are often diagnosed along with other psychiatric conditions, which can be effectively managed with psychopharmacologic approaches.
-We approach each case as unique and offer a personalized approach based on the individual’s needs, backed by cutting-edge expertise in psychopharmacology.
+Although medications are not a standalone cure against eating disorders, they can improve treatment response and help prevent future relapses.
+Eating disorders are often diagnosed along with other psychiatric conditions, which can be effectively managed with medication.
+We approach each case with a personalized plan based on the individual’s needs, backed by cutting-edge expertise in psychopharmacology.